 These days, many types of sexually transmitted diseases or STDs have attacked several hundred thousands of men and women.
 One of these most widespread STDs that have caused so many problems to mankind is syphilis.

 Any person who is in the early stage of syphilis will find little sores appearing around the genital region.
-They are not very painful, but will be obvious there for roughly five to six weeks.
+They are not very painful but will be obvious there for roughly five to six weeks.

 In the succeeding stage, spots of the red-colored and pinkish variations will appear in many areas of the body.
-They are intense rashes that may sooner or later turn from brownish or dark red.
+They are intense rashes that may sooner or later turn to brownish or dark red.
 The patient will also obtain exhaustion, fever, and throbbing headache.
 He or she might shake off a remarkable amount of weight, and experience swelling of the lymph nodes.

 The symptoms in the latent stage differ according to whether the sufferer has got any sort of treatment for the sickness or not.
 If the individual is taking prescription drugs, he or she may not exhibit any more signals as the first and second stage signals are already beginning to vanish.
 Otherwise, the bacteria will find its way to the various body organs and systems and start assaulting all of them.
 The bones, heart, brain, muscle groups, and the nervous system will be put to so many hazards if this arises.
 Numbness, paralysis, and dementia are simply three of the worst case events the individual may well have to encounter.